dgraph-io/dgraph-docs/content/learn/developer/react/react-ui/react-ui-graphql-queries.md

 yarn add -D @graphql-codegen/cli @graphql-codegen/typescript @graphql-codegen/typescript-operations @graphql-codegen/typescript-react-apollo @graphql-codegen/add @graphql-codegen/near-operation-file-preset @graphql-codegen/named-operations-object
 ```

-You can then run the following command to to set up GraphQL Code Generator for
+You can then run the following command to set up GraphQL Code Generator for
 the project:

 ```sh